carlsborg/dust/README.md

 ### Cluster ssh to a set of nodes

-Execute 'uptime' over ssh on a set of nodes with:
+Execute 'uptime' over ssh on a set of nodes named worker\* with:

 > dust$ @worker\* uptime